-Aarti Kawlra explains the painstaking efforts of the Tamil weaving caste, Padma Saliyars, to heighten auspiciousness in their wedding saris.
+Aarti Kawlra explains the painstaking efforts of the Telugu-speaking weaving caste, Padma Saliyars, to heighten auspiciousness in their wedding saris.

 The Tamil term for auspiciousness is raasi.
 In its literal application, the word refers to a sign of the zodiac to denote an individual’s planetary constellation and is borrowed from Sanskrit to mean collection, disposition, harmony and luck.
 Its usage is based upon the assumption common to South Asian systems of healing and astrology that humans are in a dynamic relationship with the socio-cosmic environment in which they exist.
 Achieving an appropriate state of balance with the universe involves a continuous orientation and reorientation of the body in time and place.
 As time proceeds and as spatial directions change, humans also change their nature and condition as they are embedded in the very fact of continual change.

 According to this schema, individuals, regardless of their caste status, are prone to both auspicious (nalla raasi) and inauspicious (ketta raasi) influences.
 For the Padma Saliyars, the intersection and conjunction of opposed elements and their transformations in the daily practice of work and life allude to the augmentation of auspiciousness as a desirable goal.
 Weavers are very particular about dates and time periods considered to be auspicious and meticulously consult the almanac often pasted or hung by the side of their loom before commencing the activity of weaving.